marnovandermaas/ibex/README.md

 under active development, with further code cleanups, feature additions, and test and verification planned for the future.

+## Completion

+Currently the core is capable of running CHERI FreeRTOS, a version of FreeRTOS compiled using CHERI instructions.
+There are many TODOs written throughout the code, along with some (hopefully) useful comments explaining my though processes when implementing some features.

+The following are known to not yet be implemented:
+* CHERI Clear instruction
+* DEPCC and by extension DEPC
+* Currently, the core is not throwing an exception if a RISC-V jump/branch causes the PCC to go out of bounds
+* MTVAL has not been extended for CHERI instructions
+* MCCSR and MCAUSE are not yet being set on CHERI memory exceptions or instruction fetch exceptions

+The memory interface has also been widened to 65 bits - 64 data bits and 1 tag bit.
+This is reflected in ```ibex_core.sv``` by a 64 bit wide data signal and a 1 bit tag signal for each of the read and write connections.
+In the Avalon toplevel, there is only a 64 bit data interface and tags are handled by a tag memory instantiated within the Avalon toplevel.

+This version of the Ibex core has also been modified slightly in order to allow it to compile in Quartus.
+In order to compile and build with Quartus, the QUARTUS macro must be defined in the project settings.

 ## Documentation

 The Ibex user manual can be
 [read online at ReadTheDocs](https://ibex-core.readthedocs.io/en/latest/).
 It is also contained in the `doc` folder of this repository.

-This version of the Ibex core has been modified slightly in order to allow it to compile in quartus.
-In order to compile and build with quartus, the QUARTUS macro must be defined in the project settings.

 ## Contributing